D34NM/Example.Azurite/README.md

 # An example of using Azurite for testing

-This is an simple example of how to setup the Azurite together with Docker to enable testing without provisioning Azure resources.
+This is a simple example of how to setup the Azurite together with Docker to enable testing without provisioning Azure resources.
 For now it only works with simple `Blob` storage, an idea would be to extend this to demonstrate all the feature Azurite provides.

 ## Dependencies